trmb-vast/vast-api-scripts/NETWORK/RUNME_under_screen.md

 Run these on the *opsmon* server where you can poll other clients and be polled by prometheus
 ```
+# sometimes it is easier to run in a docker container.. like when you don't want to pollyte your python modules
+cd switch-exporter
+sudo docker build .

+# sometimes it is easier to python3 setup.py install
+# and then run it locally.
 screen -d -m -S "switch_exporter" /usr/local/bin/switch-exporter
 ```